Quitting SmokingSkip to the navigation

 - Try to be active.
 Exercise can also improve

 your mood and reduce your craving for a cigarette.

 - If you haven't been getting much exercise, start walking every day, gradually increasing how far you walk.
 Or take a beginning yoga class.

 - If you are already active, see about joining others for a sport you enjoy, such as biking, hiking, or playing volleyball.

 - Eat more fruits, vegetables, and whole grains, and eat fewer high-fat foods.
 Cutting back on food (dieting) can make quitting smoking harder.

 - Try not to substitute food for cigarettes.
-Instead, chew on a drinking straw or a coffee stirrer.
+Instead, chew gum, or chew on a drinking straw or a coffee stirrer.